PrivateCaptcha/private-captcha-wordpress/private-captcha/readme.txt

 5. Enable desired form integrations
 6. Customize widget appearance as needed

+== External services ==

+This plugin uses [Private Captcha](https://privatecaptcha.com) API to request and verify captcha challenges and their solutions, when protection is enabled on user-configured forms.

+When solving of the captcha widget challenge begins, a new challenge is requested from Private Captcha API.
+When submitting the relevant form (e.g. Comment Form or Login Form), challenge solution is sent to Private Captcha API.

+During requesting challenges or verifying solutions, no Personal Data (within meaning of Art.
+4 (1) GDPR) is neither collected, nor sent.
+Check all relevant information in the Private Captcha's [Privacy Policy](https://privatecaptcha.com/legal/privacy/).

 == Frequently Asked Questions ==

 = Do I need a Private Captcha account? =